ChenHCY/TravelCountryWebsite/README.md

 ● As the main designer and developer participated in the website development life-cycle from design through the implementation that can support millions of users with less travel experience in a new country can make the best travel plan.

-● Developed and maintained web applications and testing website features using HTML, CSS, EJS, Node.JS, MongoDBAtlasdatabases, and Mocha and Chai.
+● Developed and maintained web applications and testing website features using HTML, CSS, EJS, Node.JS, MongoDB Atlas databases, and Mocha and Chai.

 ● Constructed the user interfaces, features, and intuitive layouts for the website utilizing CSS, HTML, EJS, and bootstrap.